sowmiya-BI/FN1032_Functional_Annotation/README.md

 # FN1032 Functional Annotation
-Functional annotation of hypothetical protein FN1032 using Biopython and BLAST
+Functional annotation of hypothetical protein FN1032 using Biopython and Bioinformatics tools

 ## Objective
 To perform functional annotation of the hypothetical protein FN1032 from